-The Seed Alliance uses closed mailing lists for coordination among the team and partners, to follow-up on the development of the online platforms and use, as well as for updates on the progress of the DECI-2 mentoring.
+The Seed Alliance uses closed mailing lists for coordination among the team and partners, to follow-up on the development of the online platforms and use, as well as for updates on the progress of supported projects and mentoring programs.

 The Seed Alliance team follows, whenever possible, a similar calendar of activities to launch calls for funding and make announcements simultaneously, as well as to plan workshops and events together to make the most out of global participation.

 The website architecture and content structure is shared by the three regional programs, and each one aggregates content from its own social media profiles: